ARTICLES

-【Obihiro】Ainu Restaurant "Ponchise" Relocates from Kita no Yatai: A Hub for Popular Flavors, Diverse Menus, Lunches, and Events
+Obihiro: Ainu Restaurant "Ponchise" Relocates from Kita no Yatai, Becoming a Hub for Popular Cuisine, Lunch, and Events

 The Major Turning Point That Sparked the Restaurant's Creation

-Ponchise is a street-level shop located on an alley amidst office buildings, a 5-minute walk from Obihiro Station.
+Ponchise is a street-level shop located on an alley lined with buildings, a 5-minute walk from Obihiro Station.

-"Ponchise" began its journey at Obihiro's Kita no Yatai, but its origins lie in a major turning point in the life of its owner, Junko-san.
-Originally, Junko-san was a customer at Kita no Yatai.
+Ponchise got its start at Obihiro's Kita no Yatai, a famous food stall village.
+Its beginning was marked by a major turning point in the life of its owner, Junko.
+Originally, Junko was a customer at Kita no Yatai.
 As she frequented the stalls, she began to think, "I'd like to open my own place here someday."
-However, with her children still young, she initially gave up on the idea, thinking, "Now is not the right time."
+However, at the time, her children were still small, and she initially gave up on the idea, thinking, "Now's not the right time."
 But just one week later, she was diagnosed with cancer.
-At that very moment, she received a call from the Kita no Yatai management, asking if she'd like to try being a trainee.
+At that very moment, she received a call from the Kita no Yatai management, asking, "Would you like to try being a trainee at a stall?"

-The fear of "I might die" removed her mental brakes, and Junko-san decided, "I'm going to do what I want to do."
-She joined the food stall as a trainee and continued to run her shop at Kita no Yatai for the next eight years.
-"If it weren't for my illness, my desire to open Ponchise might have just remained a dream," she reflects.
+The fear of "I might die" removed her mental brakes, and Junko decided, "I'm going to do what I want to do."
+She joined as a trainee and went on to run her stall at Kita no Yatai for eight years.
+"If it weren't for the illness, my desire to open Ponchise might have just remained a dream," she reflects.

 As she continued her business at the stall, she gradually began to envision her next steps.
-One of the catalysts for wanting to relocate was a live concert she hosted in her stall, featuring a singer friend.
-While the concert in a space that could only hold about 10 people was enjoyable, it also felt cramped.
-"I want to create a place that can better showcase the charm of these people," she thought.
-This led her to imagine a space that could accommodate about 40 people, a place where people could gather and express themselves more freely.
+One of the catalysts for wanting to relocate was a live concert she held in her stall, featuring a singer friend.
+While the concert in a space that could only hold about 10 people was fun, she also felt it was a bit cramped.
+"I want to create a place where I can better showcase the charm of these people."
+This thought grew, and she began to imagine a space that could accommodate about 40 people, where people could gather and express themselves more freely.

 The carefully designed interior is simple yet tasteful, with Ainu influences felt throughout.

 She wanted to create a place that could shine a spotlight on her artist friends and support their activities.
 This desire led to the relocation.
-And so, she chose the current location.
+And so, she chose the current location for her restaurant.

-It's a fun space just to be in, with items like CDs from the Sapporo-based Ainu music band "nincup," traditional coats, photos of bears, and books.
+It's a fun space just to be in, with items like CDs from the Sapporo-based Ainu music band "nincup," as well as haori coats, bear photos, and books.

 Tender and mild in flavor.
 The salad is also delicious.
 "Shiranuka Venison Genghis Khan (with salad)" for 1,320 yen.

-On the other hand, Ainu people living today naturally carry on their culture in their daily lives.
-At Ponchise, they serve dishes while cherishing "the flavors that are still eaten today and the Ainu traditions they wish to pass on."
+On the other hand, the Ainu people living today naturally carry on their culture in their daily lives.
+At Ponchise, they serve dishes while cherishing these "flavors that are still eaten today and Ainu traditions that they wish to pass on."

 "Muninimo-shito," fermented potato dumplings, for 770 yen.
-Served with butter, shio-kombu (salted kelp), and mefun (fermented salmon kidney).
+Served with butter, salted kombu, and mefun (fermented salmon kidney).

-Nevertheless, the flavors she grew up with were special.
+Nevertheless, the flavors she grew up with are truly special.
 As she became an adult, she began to reconnect with Ainu cuisine.
-The taste of her mother's cooking, imbued with all these memories, is the root of Ponchise's dishes.
+Her mother's cooking, imbued with all these memories, is the root of Ponchise's dishes.

 "Homemade Butterbur Miso & Cream Cheese with Nanbu Senbei" for 770 yen.
-A specialty incorporating Nanbu senbei (rice crackers), as her father's roots are in Hachinohe.
+This exquisite dish incorporates Nanbu senbei (rice crackers) as a nod to her father's roots in Hachinohe.

 Various Events Held on Regular Closing Days, Sundays & Mondays

-Ponchise is closed on Sundays and Mondays.
+Ponchise is regularly closed on Sundays and Mondays.
 However, these are not quiet days off.
 The space hosts a variety of events, such as curry and biryani pop-ups, fundraisers for Myanmar refugees, live music, and workshops.
-Some days, the pop-up curry shop "saam" serves food, while other nights it transforms into a tonkori workshop or a wine bar.
+On some days, the pop-up curry shop "saam" serves food, while on other nights, it transforms into a venue for Tonkori workshops or a wine bar.

 "Even for events I'm not hosting, I somehow end up showing up and drinking with everyone (laughs)."
-Perhaps it's Junko-san's personality that naturally draws people to this place.
-Ponchise can also be booked for private parties of 15 or more and is equipped with a screen and projector, making it a venue that accommodates many people's "I want to try" ideas.
+Perhaps thanks to Junko's personality, people naturally gather here.
+Ponchise can also be booked for private parties of 15 or more and is equipped with a screen and projector, making it a place that accommodates many people's "I want to try this" ideas.

-After the relocation, a new lunch service was launched.
-This was something not offered during the Kita no Yatai days, allowing customers to enjoy the taste of Ponchise during the daytime.
+A new addition after the move is the lunch service.
+This was not available during the Kita no Yatai days, and now customers can enjoy the taste of Ponchise during the daytime.

-The menu features dishes like the "Shikerebe-Spiced Braised Pork Bowl" (1,210 yen) and "Pone-ohaw (with udon noodles)" (990 yen).
+The menu includes dishes like the "Shikerebe Spice Braised Pork Bowl" (1,210 yen) and "Poneohau (with udon noodles)" (990 yen).
 The introduction of lunch service has led to an increase in female customers.
-Recently, due to the influence of the popular manga, anime, and movie "Golden Kamuy," the number of international visitors from places like South Korea and Taiwan has also been increasing.
+Recently, thanks to the influence of the popular manga, anime, and movie series 'Golden Kamuy,' there has also been a rise in visitors from overseas, including South Korea and Taiwan.

 Beyond the Restaurant: The Annual "Seimei Banzai Festival"

-The "Seimei Banzai Festival," organized by owner Junko-san.
+The "Seimei Banzai Festival" (Long Live Life Festival) organized by owner Junko.

 *All prices include tax.